Liouville theorems for infinity Laplacian with gradient and KPP type equation: Regularity, maximum principle, and direct Liouville results

 for some large $\kappa$.
 If required, we can rotate the domain such that $\sB_{r_1}(0)$ touches $\mathcal{O}$ from outside at $z$.
 Let $w= \min\{g(z) + \varepsilon + \kappa \chi, \bar u\}$.
 Then this is also a super-solution, and thus $v\leq w$ in $\mathcal{O}$ which gives us $\lim_{x\to z} v(x)\leq w(z)\leq g(z) +\varepsilon$.
 The arbitrariness of $\varepsilon$ confirms the proof. \end{proof}

 We end this section with three Liouville type results.
-Recall that the original Liouville property of infinity Laplacian stated any supersolutions $u$ of $-\infdel u=0$ in $\Rd$, which are bounded below are necessarily constant \cite{CEG,TB01,BD01,Lindqvist}.
+Recall that the original Liouville property of infinity Laplacian stated any super-solutions $u$ of $-\infdel u=0$ in $\Rd$, which are bounded below are necessarily constant \cite{CEG,TB01,BD01,Lindqvist}.
 We extend this result in Theorem~\ref{T2.4} and ~\ref{T2.5} below.
-The proofs of these results are intrinsically based on Theorem~\ref{T2.1}. \begin{theorem}[Liouville property I] If $u$ is a locally Lipschitz to $\ginfdel u -c \abs{\grad u}^{4-\gamma}\leq 0$ in $\Rd$, where $c\geq 0$ and $\inf_{\Rd} u>-\infty$, then $u$ is necessarily constant. \end{theorem}
+The proofs of these results are intrinsically based on Theorem~\ref{T2.1}. \begin{theorem}[Liouville property I] If $u$ is a locally Lipschitz viscosity solution to $\ginfdel u -c \abs{\grad u}^{4-\gamma}\leq 0$ in $\Rd$, where $c\geq 0$ and $\inf_{\Rd} u>-\infty$, then $u$ is necessarily a constant. \end{theorem}

 \begin{proof} Let $\theta_\varepsilon(x) = \frac{|x|^\alpha}{\varepsilon^\alpha}$ for $ \alpha\in (-1, 0)$.
 Then a direct calculation shows that for $\abs{x}>0$

 Thus for $\abs{x}\geq \varepsilon$ we have $\infdel \theta_\varepsilon -\abs{\grad \theta_\varepsilon}^4>0$, since $\alpha<0$.
 Hence, we have